KhanhNguyen9872/Ninja_Server_Termux/README.md

 4. Wait for a long time!

-5. After Download 4xx MB and Install, Termux will ask you something, do it!
+5. After Download 665MB and Install, Termux will ask you something, do it!

 6. Choose Source you want to use!